In Defense of Lipo

 I’ve certainly reached the season of my life where Botox, fillers and laser treatments have become increasingly more intriguing.
 Yes, the fine lines on my forehead and around my eyes bug me and the sun spots on my arms and chest look darker everyday.
 But, I am most bothered by that damn hump.
 I feel like that is the one thing that ages me, but moreover, it makes me feel incredibly self-conscious.

 I remember the day the picture below was taken.
 I asked the photographer to stand at a different angle because I didn’t want too much of my hump showing.

-The thought of best liposuction method feels scary.
+best liposuction method feels scary.
 If I’m being honest, so does Botox and fillers and lasers.
 But, I also want to love what I see when I look in the mirror – or in photographs.